Student Money

 OPay and PalmPay - best for marketplace transactions

-• OPay best for: receiving payments, depositing cash through the agent network, buying airtime and data at a discount
+• OPay best for: receiving payments, agent deposits/withdrawals, airtime/data, and frequent small transactions

 • Shared weakness: both are primarily payment wallets; for savings and more complex financial products, complement with Kuda or a traditional bank